• Home

 Bradford • 937-552-2196

 The Bradford Ohio Railroad Museum celebrates the heritage and impact that the railroad had upon our community and the individuals who worked within the railroad industry.
-Founded in 2002 by several local railroad enthusiasts, the Bradford Ohio Railroad Museum takes you on a journey through our local railroad history as depicted through photos, interactive displays, and railroad memorabilia.
+Founded in 2002 by several local railroad enthusiasts, the Bradford Ohio Railroad Museum takes visitors on a journey through local railroad history as depicted through photos, interactive displays, and railroad memorabilia.
 Their newest addition--the BF Tower Project--is expected to be completed in 2020 and will demonstrate the role that a Switching Station played in directing traffic through a junction.
-Hours: Saturday, 10am-3pm, April through October.

 The British Transportation Museum